Why Choose IBM support services

 MASS CUSTOMISED SERVICES OPTION FACILITATING ACQUIRED SERVICES

-TSS on Site Support is based on pre-selected combinations of hardware and software support services, which can be sold directly to the end user.
-For Business Partners, TSS on Site Support provides a means of adding value to their solutions and increasing customer satisfaction.
+TLS on Site Support is based on pre-selected combinations of hardware and software support services, which can be sold directly to the end user.
+For Business Partners, TLS on Site Support provides a means of adding value to their solutions and increasing customer satisfaction.
 By taking the complexity out of selling services, Business Partners can work smarter, boost revenue and build long-term relationships with their customers.

 - Service packages customised to core business needs

 - Single point of contact for simplified service